 The kids loved the Where’s Waldo? costume so much that they’ve requested the Woof costume for Sparky for Halloween so they can all dress-up for trick-or-treating.

 Earlier in the week Marisol and I had been to the local craft store and purchased 1.5 yards of blackout fabric (normally used for window furnishings) and a roll of red Duck tape.
 We whipped up a quick photo booth backdrop in a matter of minutes by running strips of the tape over the blackout fabric to create red and white stripes.
 I found some large red and white letters amongst my craft supplies to spell out Where’s Waldo?.

-We had lots of yummy treats including bottles of milk with mini donuts, red velvet cake, cherries, popcorn, marshmallows and yogurt covered raisins.
+We set up a party table outside with lots of yummy treats including bottles of milk with mini donuts, red velvet cake, cherries, popcorn, marshmallows, and yogurt covered raisins.

-Costume Express are offering free shipping with purchases over $75, and a 15% off coupon with email sign up.
+Costume Express is offering free shipping with purchases over $75, and a 15% off coupon with email sign up.
 You may want to get in early for Halloween, or simply purchase a fun costume for your kids to play dress up.